AlexStory/fluentcli/README.md

 ## Todo
 - Testing, more of it.
 Unit tests, integration tests.
+- Better Docs.
-- Flag types: need t parse more than just booleans.
+- Flag types: need to parse more than just booleans.
 Want to parse single values and lists.
+- Possibly convert scalar types to take even more load off of users.